The following Property guidance note provides comprehensive and up to date legal information covering:

 Exclusive possession of a particular space for the purpose of living was the best indicator of what constitutes a dwelling.

-In Jenson, the Court of Appeal confirmed that there may be cases where works to an existing dwelling are so extensive as to amount to the provision of a new dwelling, the identity of which is wholly different to the old one.
+In Jenson v Faux, the Court of Appeal confirmed that there may be cases where works to an existing dwelling are so extensive as to amount to the provision of a new dwelling, the identity of which is wholly different to the old one.
 The works of extension or refurbishment would, however, have to be much more substantial than the works to Mr and Mrs Jenson’s property.
-There were changes to the existing loft and cellar to create considerably more space, but the ground and first
+There were changes to the existing loft and cellar to create considerably more space, but the

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.